Welcome to The Ginkgo Tree!

 - Back To Your Roots Herbal Retreat -Since 2012, we have brought together budding herbalists, healers, and plant lovers to share their wisdom of herbs and natural healing.
 Click here for more information.

-- Herbal Education – A passionate herbal educator, Penelope teaches The Science and Art of Herbalism Course (1-2 yrs, diploma upon completion).
+- Herbal Education – A passionate herbal educator, Penelope teaches The Ginkgo Tree Herbal Course (1-2 yrs, diploma upon completion).
 Guests are always welcome!
 Click here for more information.
+Penelope also offers an informative blog on herbs, DIY herbal recipes and farmsteading tips.

-- Lecturing –Penelope has lectured throughout Canada and the USA; lecturing at The Restorative Medicine Conference, New England Herbal Conference, Back To Your Roots Herbal Retreat, Canada Blooms, Richter’s Herbs, and other various organizations and conferences.
+- Lecturing –Penelope has lectured throughout Canada and the USA; lecturing at The Restorative Medicine Conference, New England Herbal Conference, Back To Your Roots Herbal Retreat, Heartwood, Toronto Botanical Gardens, Canada Blooms, and other various organizations and conferences.

-- Herb and Wild Edible walks – Various walks throughout the year.
-Private or group walks.
+- Herb and Wild Edible walks – Spring, Summer, Fall herb walks and "At Risk" herb walks offered throughout the year.
+Private or group walks welcome.

-- Highest quality Teas and Tinctures – The Ginkgo Tree Teas creates traditional medicinal herbal blends.
+- Highest quality Teas and Tinctures – The Ginkgo Tree Tea formulates traditional medicinal herbal blends.
 Faunus Herbs manufactures Organic and Ethically wild crafted plants for all our herbal tinctures.

 - Herbal Consultations - One hour sessions with registered herbalist, Penelope Beaudrow.